hellblade/BuildingGenerator/README.md

+# Redesign Branch
+This branch will be created to redesign the project so it can later be improved.

+Todo:
+* Change to use C for the actual building generation to make it more portable
+* Better tooling setup for compiling the source

 # Building Generator

 This project was made for my Computer Graphics course in 2014.
 It was a team project to procedurally generate a city with building and roads however only my part was finished (generating the buildings).